jpothanc/developer-notes/java/rxjava.md

             });
 ```

-# An Example how to use in a function
+# An Example how to use this in a function

 ```java
  public  Observable<Order> dispatchOrder(String orderId) {